-Rapid population growth combined with the impacts of the changing climate pose one of the world’s greatest threats continuing to result in a staggering loss of human life and property, as well as ecosystems and livelihoods.
+Rapid coastal population growth combined with the impacts of a changing climate pose one of the world’s greatest threats continuing to result in a staggering loss of human life and property, as well as ecosystems and livelihoods.
 If not addressed, natural disasters and climate impacts will increase community vulnerability particularly for developing countries.
 It is imperative to find multi-disciplinary and cost-effective solutions that cut across development, adaptation, sustainability, and disaster risk reduction goals.

-Resilient Coastal Cities In Indonesia
+Resilient Coastal Cities in Indonesia

-The Nature Conservancy has joined efforts with GDPC in the Coastal Cities project in Indonesia to help identify ways that nature can be a part of building social-ecological community resilience before, during, and after natural disasters.
-TNC contributes the importance of nature conservation and geospatial technology to the dialogues.
-The Coastal Resilience approach and tools will provide city-specific ecosystem data that can assist and guide city level planners and community members to make informed decisions for appropriate nature-based adaptation solutions, or natural infrastructure, as a critical component of disaster risk reduction.
-Specific objectives of TNC’s contribution to Coastal Cities include:
+The Nature Conservancy has joined efforts with GDPC in the Coastal Cities project to help identify ways that nature can be a part of building social-ecological community resilience before, during, and after natural disasters.
+TNC contributes its legacy of nature conservation and habitat restoration, a robust conservation planning approach and innovative geospatial technology to the dialogues.
+City-specific ecosystem data assist and guide city level planners and community members to make informed decisions for appropriate nature-based adaptation solutions, or natural infrastructure, as a critical component of disaster risk reduction.

 The framework is designed to:

 - Incorporate crowd-source social media data on flood events

 - Build a communications campaign and user base around local flooding